eth-infinitism/bundler-spec/p2p-specs/p2p-interface.md

 )
 ```

-The `pooled_user_ops_by_hash` requests UserOps from the recipients UserOp mempool for a given EntryPoint contract address.
+The `pooled_user_ops_by_hash` requests UserOps from the recipients UserOp mempool for a given list of user operations hashes.
 The recommended soft limit for PooledUserOpsByHash requests is MAX_OPS_PER_REQUEST hashes.
 The recipient may enforce an arbitrary limit on the response (size or serving time), which must not be considered a protocol violation.

 The request MUST be encoded as a single SSZ-field.